Generic selectors

 Part 2: The Unrepentant Offender (Matt.
 18:15-20)

 There are only two possible responses a person can have when they commit an offense: either they repent or they do not.
 This next part of Matthew 18 is focused on the case where an offender refuses to repent.
-It describes the roles and responsibilities of the victim and the Church and then ends with instructions on dealing with the unrepentant offender.
+It describes the roles and responsibilities of the victim and the ekklesia and then ends with instructions on dealing with the unrepentant offender.

 Jesus sets the stage by describing a situation where a brother in Christ causes an offense but refuses to repent (otherwise, the matter would have already been resolved).
 The first duty is for the victim to privately tell the offender of his or her fault.
 If the offender had already repented, then this would not be necessary.
 This ensures the offender is aware that offense occurred.

-PRINCIPLE: The first step in dealing with an unrepentant offender is for the victim to privately tell the offender of the offense.
+PRINCIPLE: The first step in dealing with an unrepentant offender is for the victim to PRIVATELY tell the offender of the offense.

 Now, take a look at the word sin in verse 15.
-It is actually the same word used in Matthew 27:4 by Judas who said of his betrayal of Jesus, “I have sinned and have betrayed innocent blood.”
+It is actually the same word used in Matthew 27:4 by Judas who said of his betrayal of Jesus, “I have sinned by betraying innocent blood.”
 Therefore, Matthew 18:15 is dealing with an offense that is truly a sin or violation of God’s Law.
 It is not a simple misunderstanding or minor argument.
 Real offenses are sins; as such, the offender is in peril of the second death unless they repent.
 We know this to be true because he needs to be “gained” back; that is, reconciled to God and restored as a brother or sister in Christ (verse 15).

-Finally, the word hear in Matthew 18:15 (“if [the offender] is willing to hear you”) has a much deeper implication in the Greek than in English.
+Finally, the word hear in Matthew 18:15 (“if he [the offender] hears you”) has a much deeper implication in the Greek than in English.
 It is hearing in the sense of listening to what is said, understanding what is said, and then acting on what is said:

-DEFINITION: To hear means to listen and obey.
+DEFINITION: To hear means to LISTEN and OBEY.
 It requires listening to, understanding, and then acting on what is said.

 An offender must truly listen and be willing to accept a rebuke.
 The words may not be pleasant or comfortable, but God expects us to listen to and hear one another especially when it comes to the serious matter of offenses.
 Finally, the offender must repent.